IonicaBizau/clp/README.md

  - [`birthday`](https://github.com/IonicaBizau/birthday)—Know when a friend's birthday is coming.
  - [`cdnjs-importer`](https://github.com/cdnjs/cdnjs-importer)—Easy way to import a library into CDNJS.
  - [`diable`](https://github.com/IonicaBizau/diable)—Daemonize the things out.
+ - [`electron-comrade`](https://github.com/felixrieseberg/electron-comrade#readme) (by Felix Rieseberg)—Electron Comrade is a CLI tool that allows you to run Electron apps with different versions of Electron.
+This is useful during development and testing, enabling you to quickly test a built app with different versions of Electron or even custom builds.
  - [`emojer-cli`](https://github.com/IonicaBizau/emojer-cli#readme)—Command line tool for emojer.
  - [`engine-tools`](https://github.com/jillix/engine-tools) (by jillix)—Engine Tools library and CLI app.
  - [`gh-notifier`](https://bitbucket.org/IonicaBizau/gh-notifier#readme)—Receive desktop notifications from your GitHub dashboard.